-With a height of 215 feet (65 meters) and a base of 335 by 343 feet (102 by 105 meters), Menkaure’s is by far the smallest of the three pyramids, Lehner notes that its building mass is about one-tenth that of Khufu’s pyramid.
+With a height of 215 feet (65 m) and a base of 335 by 343 feet (102 by 105 m), Menkaure’s is by far the smallest of the three pyramids, Lehner notes that its building mass is about one-tenth that of Khufu’s pyramid.
 Its complex includes three “queens’ pyramids” on its south side.

 It’s a mystery as to why it’s so much smaller than the others, it could simply be that there wasn’t room at Giza for another large pyramid or perhaps events during Menkaure’s reign prevented him from building another large structure.

 The entranceway is located just above ground level, its passages leading to an antechamber and burial chamber.
 An ornate sarcophagus was found in the 19th century by Howard Vyse but it was lost when he tried to send it to England, the ship he put it on, the Beatrice, sinking with it.